Muhammed Zafar Iqbal

-Muhammed Zafar Iqbal (মুহম্মদ জাফর ইকবাল; /bn/; born 23 December 1952) is a Bangladeshi science fiction author, physicist, academic, activist, former professor of computer science and engineering, and former head of the department of Electrical and Electronic Engineering (EEE) at Shahjalal University of Science and Technology (SUST).
+Muhammed Zafar Iqbal (Note: /bn/.) (মুহম্মদ জাফর ইকবাল, /bn/; born 23 December 1952) is a Bangladeshi author, physicist, activist, former professor of computer science and engineering, and former head of the department of Electrical and Electronic Engineering (EEE) at Shahjalal University of Science and Technology (SUST).
 He achieved his PhD from University of Washington.
 After working 18 years as a scientist at California Institute of Technology and Bell Communications Research, he returned to Bangladesh and joined Shahjalal University of Science and Technology as a professor of Computer Science and Engineering.
 He retired from his teaching profession in October 2018.

 Early life and education

 Muhammed Zafar Iqbal was born on 23 December 1952 in Sylhet of the then East Pakistan.
 His father, Faizur Rahman Ahmed, was a police officer who was killed in the Liberation War of Bangladesh.
 His mother was Ayesha Akhter Khatun AKA Ayesha Faiz.
 He spent his childhood in different parts of Bangladesh because of the transferring nature of his father's job.
 His elder brother, Humayun Ahmed, was a prominent writer and filmmaker.
 His younger brother, Ahsan Habib, is a cartoonist who is serving as the editor of the satirical magazine, Unmad.
 He has three sisters - Sufia Haider, Momtaz Shahid and Rukhsana Ahmed.

-Iqbal passed the SSC exam from Bogra Zilla School in 1968 and the HSC exam from Dhaka College in 1970.
+Iqbal passed the SSC exam from Bogura Zilla School in 1968 and the HSC exam from Dhaka College in 1970.
 He earned his bachelor's and master's in physics from the University of Dhaka in 1973 and 1974 respectively and then went to the University of Washington where he earned his Ph.D. in 1982.